 - Rule 611.
-(1) A person shall not operate an existing cold cleaner unless all of the provisions of subrules (2) to (4) of this rule are met or unless an equivalent control method is approved by the department under R 336.1602(2). - (2) A person shall not operate an existing cold cleaner unless all of the following conditions are met: - (a) A cover shall-must be installed and shall-must be closed when parts are not being handled in the cleaner. - (b) A device shall must be available for draining cleaned parts, and the parts shall must be drained for not less than 15 seconds or until dripping ceases. - (c) Waste organic solvent shall-must be stored only in closed containers, unless the stored solvent is demonstrated to be a safety hazard and is disposed of so that not more than 20%, by weight, is allowed to evaporate into the atmosphere. - (3) A person who is responsible for the operation of a cold cleaner shall develop written procedures for compliance with the provisions of this rule.
-The procedures shall-must be posted in an accessible, conspicuous location near the cold cleaner.
+(1) A person shall not operate an existing cold cleaner unless all of the provisions of subrules (2) to (4) of this rule are met or unless an equivalent control method is approved by the department under R 336.1602(2). - (2) A person shall not operate an existing cold cleaner unless all of the following conditions are met: - (a) A cover must be installed and must be closed when parts are not being handled in the cleaner. - (b) A device must be available for draining cleaned parts, and the parts must be drained for not less than 15 seconds or until dripping ceases.